creativemindsplugins/cm-header-footer-script-loader/readme.md

 * Name: CM Header & Footer Script Loader
 * Contributors: CreativeMindsSolutions
 * Minimum WordPress version: 5.4.0
-* Tested up to WordPress version: 6.6
+* Tested up to WordPress version: 6.7.2

 ## Introduction

 [Premium Plugin Page](https://www.cminds.com/wordpress-plugins-library/wordpress-header-and-footer-script-loader-plugin/) | [Videos](https://www.videolessonsplugin.com/video-lesson/lesson/header-footer-script-loader-plugin/)  | [User Guide](https://creativeminds.helpscoutdocs.com/category/452-header-and-footer-script-loader)

+⭐ Meet the 2025 update of CM Header and Footer!
+With a sleek new design and an improved script editor, managing your site’s header and footer has never been easier.

 **Our easy-to-use Header and Footer Script Loader Plugin helps you to create header and footer scripts and styles on your site based on WordPress Platform.**